-For front passenger air bag status light operation, see "NISSAN ADVANCED AIR BAG SYSTEM (front seats)" in the "1.
-Safety -Seats, seat belts and supplemental restraint system" section of this manual.
+For front passenger air bag status light operation, see "NISSAN Advanced Air Bag System (front seats)" (P.1-33) of this manual.

 High beam indicator light

 This light comes on when the headlight high beam is on and goes out when the low beam is selected.